mikebaldi/Idle-Champions/SharedFunctions/README.md

 ObjRegisterActive contains various functions written primarily by ahk's lexikos that expand functionality of AHK.

 `ObjRegisterActive` creates a comobject that can be used to interact directly with the script from another script.
-`LV_Scope` is used whenever a listview is updated in order to ensure the correct listview gets updated.

 > MemoryRead\classMemory.ahk